4.8 Other Street Right-of-Way Improvement Activities

 The Seattle Parks and Recreation Department (SPR) Tree Policy was developed to maintain, preserve and enhance the urban forest within parks; to increase the overall tree canopy, tree health and tree longevity within parks including boulevards; and to ensure that parks trees are managed in a manner that is consistent with other departmental and municipal policies.
 Private work on trees on SPR property must be approved through issuance of a Tree Permit.
 Get a copy of the permit and the complete policy.

 The Seattle Parks and Recreation Department (SPR) Standards are intended to facilitate design and construction of SPR facilities through standard requirements on SPR property.
 The Standards are based upon past experiences and practices that have proved successful during design, construction, operation, and maintenance of SPR facilities.
 In certain situations, Consultant deviations may be acceptable provided they are approved by the Park Engineer and/or Construction Manager prior to implementation.
 The deviation process does not apply to, or replace, the SPR deviation request process for projects on SPR lands.
-Refer to the SPR standards homepage, including SPR CAD and Survey standards.
+Please contact Scott.Stevens@seattle.gov for information regarding SPR Standards, including SPR CAD and Survey standards.